 But because, in all likelihood, you won’t be able to take a full 32 ounces on a plane due to any liquid and gel being in a container, you will probably be able to bring about 25 ounces in total.

-Will Shampoo Explode in Checked Baggage?
+Shampoo is Unlikely to Explode in Checked Baggage

 There is a slight possibility that your shampoo will explode in your checked baggage.